Archduchess Maria Theresa of Austria (1762–1770): Biography

-Death

 Just a few months short of her eighth birthday, Archduchess Maria Theresa became ill with pleurisy.
 Her father, by that time Holy Roman Emperor, did everything in his power to save her and attended her bedside even at night.
 Archduchess Maria Theresa died on 23 January 1770 from a very high fever.
 Her father was heartbroken.
-When Khevenhüller had to disturb Joseph in order to make the arrangements for the funeral, the emperor, with tears in his eyes, told him 'he had lost, so to speak, his only consolation and pleasure'.
+When Imperial Majordomo, Prince Johann Joseph von Khevenhüller-Metsch had to disturb Joseph in order to make the arrangements for the funeral, the emperor, with tears in his eyes, told him 'he had lost, so to speak, his only consolation and pleasure'.

-Below are excerpts from a letter from Joseph to his daughter's governess, the marquise d'Herzelles, written a few hours after the child's death;
+Below are excerpts from a letter from Joseph to his daughter's Belgian born governess, Countess Christine-Philippine-Élisabeth de Trazegnies, Marquise de Herzelles, written by him just a few hours after Maria Theresa's death;

 The death of his only and much-idolized daughter confirmed Joseph in his growing misanthropy, and finished the job of making him a compulsive worker.

-The little Archduchess was the second of Maria Theresa's grandchildren to die, after her younger sister.
+The young Archduchess was the second of Maria Theresa's grandchildren to die, after her younger sister.
 It is said that, even after her death, her father kept her dresses and shoes.
-She was buried in the Imperial Crypt in Vienna.
+She was buried in the Imperial Crypt in Vienna, where many other members of the Habsburg family rest.
 Her tomb consists of an effigy that represents the young Archduchess sleeping on a bed, covered by a blanket, with her hands towards the sky in sign of prayer and surrounded by the Holy Crown of Hungary and the crown of the Holy Roman Emperor.